CiscoTestAutomation/getting-started/source/install/installpyATS.rst

 Install |pyATS| with pip
 -------------------------
-This section describes how to use the package installer for Python (pip) to install the |pyATS| system in your virtual environment.
+This topic describes how to use the package installer for Python (pip) to install the |pyATS| system in your virtual environment.

 .. note:: Cisco users should refer to the `internal Wiki <https://wiki.cisco.com/display/PYATS/Installation>`_ for detailed instructions.